My nephew was married last week to his beautiful bride, the love of his life. The one, above all other, that has captured his heart forever.

 - Four bridesmaids and a maid of honor beside the bride

 - Four groomsmen with a gap beside the groom

 The minister explained to the congregation that where the best man would normally stand, there was an empty space.
 The space honored S, the groom’s best friend died tragically in great pain several years ago.

-The groom had called S’s mom several weeks before the wedding to explain that the best man spot would be vacant to honor his friend, S. The best man duties would be divided up amongst the groomsmen.
+The groom had called S’s mom several weeks before the wedding to explain that the best man spot would be vacant to honor his friend, S. The “best man duties” would be divided up amongst the groomsmen.
 One groomsman signed the marriage license, another gave the toast.

 It couldn’t have been easy for S’s mom to come to the wedding.
-She is watching S’s friend live out the dreams that every mother has for her own child.
+She was watching her son’s friend live out the dreams that every mother has for her own child.
 But when I asked her about how hard this was, she smiled easily and only spoke of gratitude of the opportunity to see her son’s friends.
 She told me of her joy to be around her son’s people as they were doing the things that young adults do.
 S’s mom celebrated the wedding day of my nephew…someone who was often in her home while S was alive.
 Folks came by to sit with her and remember her loss during the wedding, even while she celebrated the present occasion.

 She and I spoke to each other about our kids–the one she misses, and the ones she revels in as they do life in full and wonderful ways.
 She asked me how she could pray for me, and I asked her in return.